Classification

 # How to curate classification data?

-When your crowsource job progress reaches 100%, you are ready to curate the data.
+When the crowsource job progress reaches 100%, the user is ready to curate the data.
 This process is just as important as collecting.
 Here is a checklist that we recommend to keep in mind while curating:

-• Make sure that all utterances fits your job description i.e. fits within the competency and represents the intent you are collecting utterances for.
-For example if you are collecting data for food_order_start, an utterance like "actually change the burger to a sandwhich" does not fall under the intent.
+- Make sure that all utterances fit the job description i.e. fits within the competency and represents the intent that is being collected for the utterances.
+For example if the user is collecting data for food_order_start, an utterance like "actually change the burger to a sandwhich" does not fall under the intent.

-• Collect data at different granularity: capture ways people say about something (the intent you are collecting data for) as much as possible.
+- Collect data at different granularity: capture ways people say about something (the intent the user is collecting data for) as much as possible.

 To curate classification data:

-1. Click View Results on the crowdsourcing page.
-You will see a list of utterances provided by crowdsource workers.
+Click View Results on the crowdsourcing page.
+A list of utterances provided by crowdsource workers will be shown.

-2. Deselect the ones (or delete later from the classification data page) that doesn't fit your job description/competency/intent.
-You can also edit the utterance.
+Deselect the ones (or delete later from the classification data page) that doesn't fit the job description/competency/intent.
+The user can also edit the utterance.

-3. Once you have a curated dataset, click Export to Classifier to export the utterances for training purpose.
-Select the intent that the utteraces are trainig.
+Once the dataset has been curated, the user can click Export to Classifier to export the utterances for training purpose.
+Then the intent that the utterances are training can be selected.
 If an utterance is successfully exported, its row will be greyed out.

 # How to use the uniqueness sorting tool?